Which Database Format Should I Use with WinSyslog?#

 • another system requires specific column names or data types

-• you have tested the mapping and understand the operational impact
+• you have tested the mapping and understand the compatibility impact

 Production recommendation#